tensorflow/docs/site/ru/guide/tensors.md

 ### Changing the shape of a `tf.Tensor`

-The number of elements of a tensor is the product of the sizes of all its shapes.
+The **number of elements** of a tensor is the product of the sizes of all its shapes.
 The number of elements of a scalar is always `1`.
 Since there are often many different shapes that have the same number of elements, it's often convenient to be able to change the shape of a `tf.Tensor`, keeping its elements fixed.
 This can be done with `tf.reshape`.

-The following examples demonstrate how to reshape tensors
+The following examples demonstrate how to reshape tensors:

 ```python
 rank_three_tensor = tf.ones([3, 4, 5])